You have questions. We have answers. Get the scoop here. If you're left with questions, then we've failed you. And feel free to reach out.

 AND DO YOU...

 We’re based out of sunny Santa Cruz, CA, ~1 hour south of San Francisco at the top of the Monterey Bay.
-Our immediate serviceable areas include Santa Cruz County, as well as the Sonora, Tuolumne and Calaveras Counties areas (Sonora = home, sweet home).
-However, we travel so just tell us about your day and we’ll let you know what our travel costs will be!
+Our immediate serviceable areas include Santa Cruz County and surrounding areas 1 hour away.
+However, we travel anywhere so just tell us about your day and we’ll let you know what our travel costs will be.

-Depends on what you’re looking for, but basic packages start between $2000 and $3000.
+Depends on what you’re looking for, but basic packages starts at $3000.
 We’re confident we can accommodate most budgets.
 We encourage you to contact us about your small or intimate wedding/elopement!
 Click “Contact” up top and fill out the form for more info.

 You decide on what you want, we write up an invoice.
 You sign our online contract and pay a retainer to hold your date, with the balance due before your wedding date.
 We have to charge your local tax rate, which is reflected in your invoice.
 No additional costs will incur unless your plans change.
 Once we receive payment, we'll send you a receipt.
 We prefer check or bank transfer, but accept most major credit cards and other online forms of payment.